 However, as digitization of financial services has exploded over the last decade, MDIs are facing a new challenge over how to remain technologically relevant in the face of competition from larger banks.
 There is a growing digital divide between financial institutions that can — and those that cannot — afford the cost of digital modernization.
 This worsens structural barriers to financial services for people of color, exacerbating economic inequalities that have come into greater focus since the 2020 murder of George Floyd.

 MDIs are facing an existential dilemma.
 Without steps to narrow this technology gap, they cannot compete in the digital age.
 The minority communities that MDIs serve will be at a further economic disadvantage.
 But most MDIs are still unable to modernize on their own.
 In many cases, they lack the infrastructure, personnel and technology expertise needed to modernize.
 In contrast to a larger institution, the expense necessary for an MDI to improve its technology capability relative to its capital and asset size is massive.

 The MDI ConnectTech initiative is intended to provide MDIs with the resources to confront this challenge head-on.

 An initial group of MDIs — including banks, credit unions and community development financial institutions (CDFIs) — will pilot a series of deep-dive assessments to better understand their existing techstack, individual goals, strategic priorities and technology gaps.
 The assessments will help formulate a blueprint for each MDI to implement a third-party digital solution.

-The MDI Digital Modernization Pilot seeks to strengthen competitiveness and customer access at Minority Depository Institutions to narrow the racial wealth gap.
+The MDI Digital Modernization initiative seeks to strengthen competitiveness and customer access at Minority Depository Institutions to narrow the racial wealth gap.